LYHTHU/NLP_hw06/Readme.md

   F1:        82.90<br>

 ## The design of the program
+I created a class `FeatureBuilder` to read a tagged/untagged file with pos and bio.
+There is a variable named `train_mode`.
+It can be set by construction function or directly.
+When `train_mode` is true, it will create a feature file with tag, otherwise it will create the feature file without tag. <br>
+The `run` function is the main part of a builder. <br>
+I use a python list named `all_feature` to store all the features I have tried.
+And I create a mask vector named `enable_list` to activate and deactivate the features.
+Each item of `enable_list` is a binary integer, and when the item is `1` then the corresponding feature is activated, and if it is `0` then the feature is disabled.<br>
+Given an input file whose path is like `[filepath].[suffix]`, then create a `FeatureBuilder` object `builder` and call `builder.run()`.
+It will generated a file whose path is `[filepath].feature`.

 ## How to run it
 Put the training file and development file and the Jar file in the same folder with the `FeatureBuilder.py.`<br>